1. Getting Started with Hindsight

 instance MigrateVersion 0 UserRegistered

-The event is now registered with the versioning system and ready to use.
+The event is now ready to use.

-1.5.
+1.3.
 Storing Events

 Let’s create an in-memory store and add some events: